mastering-js/masteringjs.io/tutorials/chartjs/size.md

-To set the chart size in chartjs, you should use the `responsive` option.
+To set the chart size in chartJS, you should use the `responsive` option.
-You must wrap the chart canvas tag in a div with the css property `position` set to `relative`.
+You must wrap the chart `canvas` tag in a `div` with the css property `position` set to `relative`.
 By default, the option is enabled and set to true.
+Resize the window to see how it affects the chart with and without `responsive` set.

 <style>
   #chart-wrapper {